chengyucatch/chingchuan-chen.github.com/_posts/2015-04-07-how-to-compile-R-with-mkl.md

                       --- End of test ---
 {% endhighlight %}

-可以看到total time已經從31秒到7.5秒左右，改善幅度已經不少，接著來compile R:

-1. 取得R與其開發包，並安裝需要的套件，在terminal use following commands:
+We can find that the total time is decreasing from 31 seconds to 7.5 seconds, there is a big improvement.
+Now we try to build R with Intel C++ compiler and Intel MKL to see the power of intel MKL.

+1. We need to install R and the related development packages.
+Use the commands in the terminal:

 {% highlight bash %}
 sudo add-apt-repository ppa:webupd8team/java && sudo apt-get update && sudo apt-get install oracle-java8-installer && sudo apt-get install oracle-java8-set-default
-apt-cache search readline xorg-dev && sudo apt-get install libreadline6 libreadline6-dev texinfo texlive-binaries texlive-latex-base xorg-dev tcl8.6-dev tk8.6-dev libtiff5 libtiff5-dev libjpeg-dev libpng12-dev libcairo2-dev libglu1-mesa-dev libgsl0-dev libicu-dev R-base R-base-dev libnlopt-dev libstdc++6
+apt-cache search readline xorg-dev && sudo apt-get install libreadline6 libreadline6-dev texinfo texlive-binaries texlive-latex-base xorg-dev tcl8.6-dev tk8.6-dev libtiff5 libtiff5-dev libjpeg-dev libpng12-dev libcairo2-dev libglu1-mesa-dev libgsl0-dev libicu-dev R-base R-base-dev libnlopt-dev libstdc++6 build-essential
+# these two are optional and it is not needed.
-sudo apt-get install texlive-latex-extra texlive-fonts-extra
+# sudo apt-get install texlive-latex-extra texlive-fonts-extra
 {% endhighlight %}

-有一個工具要另外安裝，方式如下：
+There is a tool which we need to install from source.
+To get the source code by `wget` and build it from source by following commands.

 {% highlight bash %}
 wget http://ftp.gnu.org/pub/gnu/libiconv/libiconv-1.14.tar.gz